 5. Apply for an Employer Identification Number

-After finalizing your Articles of Incorporation with the state of Texas, you can apply for an Employer Identification Number with the IRS.
+The next step to forming a nonprofit is applying for an Employer Identification Number (EIN) with the IRS.
 An EIN is given to every organization in the United States, and you can get one by filling out Form SS-4.
 Be sure to print out the paperwork before leaving the website because you will not receive another notice for this number.

 Writing your bylaws can be a grueling process, but we have written an article on this process to make it easier.